 In 2013, The King's received relocated central operations from Van Nuys, California to Southlake, Texas.
 This new central campus for The King's was officially dedicated on November 14, 2013.
-This new beginning represented the culmination of a multi-year planning process that was first birthed in the heart of Dr. Robert Morris (who also serves as Chairman of the Board of Trustees for The King's University) and is an extension of the very close relationship that exists between Dr. Robert Morris and Dr. Jack Hayford.
+This new beginning represented the culmination of a multi-year planning process that was first birthed in the heart of Dr. Robert Morris (who also serves as Chancellor of The King's University) and is an extension of the very close relationship that exists between Dr. Robert Morris and Dr. Jack Hayford.
+"The King's University (TKU) has already impacted the lives of many students, and I look forward to seeing how this next step for TKU influences even more students for life-transforming ministry," says Dr. Robert Morris.